learn-co-curriculum/dsc-ai-academy-semester1-capstone/README.md

 Communicates the results of statistical analyses with at least one major error

 > A major error means that some aspect of your explanation is fundamentally incorrect.
 For example, if a hypothesis test produced a large p-value (say, above 50%) but the hypothesis test was still rejected at the 10% significance level, that would be a major error.
-Another example would be if zero was found in a confidence interval looking at the range of possible values for a difference in the mean of two groups, but statistical signifance was still reported.
+Another example would be if zero was found in a confidence interval looking at the range of possible values for a difference in the mean of two groups, but statistical significance was still reported.

 > The easiest way to avoid making a major error is to have someone double-check your work.
 Reach out to peers on Slack and ask them to confirm whether your interpretation makes sense!